-The 2015 Mustang is Still Going to Lose Weight
+The 2015 Mustang In Fact Did NOT Lose Weight

-9. S550 will be lighter than the S197: It has been said that the GT may receive a 200lb weight reduction, though Ford has been very tight lipped with anything regarding weight specs.
+9. S550 will be slightly heavier than the S197: It had previously been said that the GT may receive a 200lb weight reduction, though Ford was very tight lipped with anything regarding weight specs.
 An earlier “leak” had some model losing as much as 400lbs off what a comparable S197 would scale in at.
 Unfortunately, this was not the case and a 2015 Mustang GT coupe with a manual transmission will weigh 86lbs MORE than its S197 counterpart.
 Not a huge increase, but disappointing none the less.
 Ford has since released a complete list of 2015 Mustang curb weights and we’ve since documented their weight increases over the 2014 Mustang.

 3 Engine Options

-10. The EcoBoost 4 cylinder is faster than the V6: Apparently, the V6 was re-tuned to lose 5HP over 2014 models.
-Again, not confirmed, but it would make sense.
-The 4 cylinder is supposed to be the premium model–as revealed by a leaked Ford survey–and in order to appeal to those other than gas conscious buyers, also had to has to have a desirable amount of power.
+10. The EcoBoost 4 cylinder is faster than the V6: Apparently, the V6 was re-tuned to lose 5HP over 2014 models and the 4 cylinder is set to be the premium model–as revealed early by a leaked Ford survey–and in order to appeal to those other than gas conscious buyers, also had to has to have a desirable amount of power.
 That power is 310HP and 320ft-lbs of torque for the 2015 EcoBoost Mustang.

 11. The V6 will not be sold outside of the US: And this might be bad news for the future of the V6.
 Ford may only keep the V6 around until they are ready to offer the EcoBoost V6 in its place, or until sales numbers no longer justify building one.
 Even if Ford keeps the V6 around for the foreseeable future, it will only be sold here in the states, per Dave Pericak: